Blattella asahinai: Beneficial insect

 In 2006, entomologist Robert Pfannenstiel conducted research on the ecology of predators of crop pests in Texas, in particular the Asian cockroach.
 Asian cockroaches ventured west into Texas in 2006, and became the most common predator of bollworm eggs in the state's Rio Grande Valley region.
-The bollworm threatens cotton, soybean, corn (maize), and tomato crops.
+The bollworm threatens cotton, soybean, maize, and tomato crops.
 Helicoverpa zea (Boddie) and Spodoptera exigua (Hubner) are leading pests of soybean crops in Southern Texas.
 Their eggs were placed on the leaves of soybean crops, without pesticides, and were observed in 3-hour increments over 24 hours to observe both the night and day behaviour of predators towards the pests of the crops.
 From 2001 to 2005 similar tests were conducted on the predation of Lepidopteran eggs but no observations of the Asian cockroach were made.
 In 2006, nymph and adult Asian cockroaches were observed feeding on H. zea and S. exigua from both the canopy and leaf litter of the crops and made up 53.7% of all predators feeding on the eggs.

 Pest status

 The Asian cockroach is a foreign pest with a peak in adult population during summer and spring in Florida.
 It lives in the garden where it is in contact with animal feces, soil-borne pathogens and other disease-causing microorganisms.
-The German has feces and body parts that can possibly be allergenic to humans and the Asian may possess similar traits and pose the same health issue to these individuals.
+The German cockroach has feces and body parts that can possibly be allergenic to humans and the Asian cockroach may possess similar traits and pose the same health issue to these individuals.